MA Arts Management, Policy and Practice

 - Combine key knowledge and skills in arts management and cultural policy with specialist options.

-- Benefit from more than 50 active partnerships with arts and cultural organisations, offering opportunities for practice-based research, expert teaching and placements.
+- Benefit from more than 50 active partnerships with arts, cultural and policy organisations, offering opportunities for practice-based research, expert teaching and placements.

-- Join our growing international network of current and future arts leaders, made up of alumni museum professionals and arts managers and current students from all over the world.
+- Join our growing international network of current and future arts leaders, made up of alumni, arts, museum and heritage professionals and current students from all over the world.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.